margierain/Andela21-project/README.md

 ## Configurations

-Incase your deploying this online store application the following environments have to set-up.
+Incase your deploying this online store application the following environment variables have to be set-up.

 JOKENIA_ADMIN -
 JOKENIA_MAIL_SENDER - this is the one how sends users who sign up emails